josephdanielchang/ECE188_Final/README.md

 ## Project Report

-Upload your project report (4 pages) as a pdf with your repository, following this template: [google docs](https://docs.google.com/document/d/133H59WZBmH6MlAgFSskFLMQITeIC5d9b2iuzsOfa4E8/edit?usp=sharing).
+The report is found in this repository: final_project_report.pdf

 ## Model/Data